-These observations justify the enhancement of this first model so as to account for this phenomenon by introducing two regional dummies: one for the south and another for the Bimaru states (see Table 13.2).
-The two geographic variables tend to considerably clarify the links between socioeconomic variables and fertility.
-More than 90 per cent of the variance between districts is now accounted for by Model B, which constitutes a very high value for only seven significant socioeconomic indicators.
+These observations justify the enhancement of this first model so as to account for this phenomenon by introducing two regional dummies: one for the South and another for the Bimaru states (Table O.2)11.
+The two geographic variables tend to considerably clarify the links between socio-economic variables and fertility.
+More than 90 per cent of the variance between districts is now accounted for by Model B, which constitutes a very high value for only seven significant socio-economic indicators.
 In fact, urbanization and the level of male education have henceforth a negative effect on fertility, as was expected.
-This corresponds to the only variables with an economic dimension that we have been able to include in the model, and which would no doubt merit being complemented from this point of view by other development indicators.
+This corresponds to the only variables with an economic dimension that we have been able to include in the model, and which would no doubt merit being complemented from this point of view by other development indicators12.

 The effect of the proportion of tribals completely disappears subsequent to the introduction of the two regional variables.
 It is seen that the coefficient of adjustment also decreases for numerous variables, indicating that regional patterning was responsible for part of the statistically measured effect in the first regional model.
-This is the case for the gender variables, such as the preference for boys (child SR) or female education.
+This is the case for the gender variables, such as the preference for boys (child sex ratio) or female education.
 The impact of female activity on fertility, for its part, becomes entirely imperceptible.
-These are variables for which the opposition between the patriarchal forms in the north and the south is very pronounced.
-Also to be noted is the significant diminution of the effect of mortality on fertility, suggesting that the regional North-South differences determine a significant part of the co-efficient estimated in the first model.
+These are variables for which the opposition between the patriarchal forms in the North and the South is very pronounced.
+Also to be noted is the significant diminution of the effect of mortality on fertility, suggesting that the regional North-South differences determine a significant part of the coefficient estimated in the first model.

-$^{\rm 11}$ We have nonetheless, refrained from multiplying ad hoc geographic dummies, avoiding in particular the individualization of states like Orissa.
+11 We have nonetheless refrained from multiplying ad hoc geographic dummies, avoiding in particular the individualization of states like Orissa.

-The comparison with other models suggests the potential role of other variables such as the prevalence of the joint family, the role of agriculture, the level of development, etc. Unfortunately, we could not estimate such values for 2001.
+12 The comparison with other models suggests the potential role of other variables such as the prevalence of the joint family, the role of agriculture, the level of development, etc. Unfortunately, we could not estimate such values for 2001.

-In conclusion, in Model B, the specificity of the regional demographic regimes, here summarized in three types (South; Bimaru states; remainder of India), becomes evident in a striking manner and redefines the relations initially brought to light.
+In conclusion, in model B, the specificity of the regional demographic regimes, here summarized in three types (South - Bimaru states - remainder of India), becomes evident in a striking manner and redefines the relations initially brought to light.